 The Treasury Guarantee agreed in 2018 means that the ERDF and ESF Programmes will run to 2020 with spend to 2023 as originally planned.
-The EAFRD rural Programme will see a further National Reserve Fund Call in 2019-20 to contract a final cohort of projects.
+The EAFRD rural Programme is, however, already fully committed, with further funding unlikely to be awarded.

-The priorities set out in this document are aligned to the Norfolk and Suffolk Economic Strategy and Local Industrial Strategy.
+The priorities set out in this document are aligned to the Norfolk and Suffolk Economic Strategy and emerging themes of the Local Industrial Strategy.
 They are also relevant even if there are changes in the administration of the Programme or in the wider economic climate.